CL2-UWaterloo/f1tenth_ws/README.md

 On the **master** branch for single agent simulation, publish your drive message on the ```/drive``` topic using the AckermannDriveStamped message type.
 The simulation is stepped by a callback function subscribed to the drive topic.

-On the **multi-node** branch for two-agent simulation, publish the ego agent's drive commands to ```/drive```, and the opponent agent's drive commands to ```/opp_drive```.
+On the **multi_node** branch for two-agent simulation, publish the ego agent's drive commands to ```/drive```, and the opponent agent's drive commands to ```/opp_drive```.
 At this point, we're not providing any agents built in for testing.
 A good way to start test your algorithms in this setting is to use another algorithm that you've created, or even the same algorithm.

 # TODO
 - [x] Two-way comm tests